SovereignCloudStack/scs-did-creator/README.md

     - "https://www.example.com/cert2.pem"
 ```

-The following attribute MUST be set:
+The following attributes MUST be set:

 - `issuer`: Issuer of DID document, which is the DID itself.
 - `verification-methods`: List of public keys used as verification methods in DID document to be generated. scs-did-creator sets JWK as verification method.
 JWK is formatted according to [RFC 7517](https://datatracker.ietf.org/doc/html/rfc7517#section-4) as verification method only.
 At least one verification method MUST be set:

-  - `key`: Absolute file path to private key file.
+  - `keys` entry: Absolute file path to private key file.
 Using this setting adds JWK as verification method expressed by parameters `n` and `e`, only
-  - `x509`: Either path or url to X.509 certificate chain.
-Generator uses public key being referred by first certificate as verification method.
-Specifying certificate as file path adds [`x5c`](https://datatracker.ietf.org/doc/html/rfc7517#section-4.7), using an URL, adds [`x5u`](https://datatracker.ietf.org/doc/html/rfc7517#section-4.6) parameter to JWK format.
-**Note**: To produce a DID document compatible with the Compliance API of the Gaia-X Digital Clearing House (GXDCH), specify a single `x509s` entry using a publicly accessible URL pointing to a valid certificate chain and omit any `keys` entries.
+  - `x509s` entry: Either file path or URL to X.509 certificate chain.
+The generator uses the public key represented by the first certificate in the chain as verification method.
+Specifying a certificate via file path adds the [`x5c`](https://datatracker.ietf.org/doc/html/rfc7517#section-4.7), using an URL adds the [`x5u`](https://datatracker.ietf.org/doc/html/rfc7517#section-4.6) parameter to the JWK format.**Note**: To produce a DID document compatible with the Compliance API of the Gaia-X Digital Clearing House (GXDCH), specify a single `x509s` entry using a publicly accessible URL pointing to a valid certificate chain and omit any `keys` entries.

 **Note**: Each entry in `verification-method` will add an additional verification method to the DID document.
 E.g., the following configuration file will result in a DID document with two verification methods.